Jehovah's Witnesses congregational discipline: Judicial committee

-A person who confesses or is accused of a serious sin is invited to attend a judicial committee meeting.
+A person who confesses or is accused of a serious sin is invited to attend a meeting with a committee of elders.
 The individual is permitted to bring witnesses who can speak in their defense; observers are not allowed, and the hearing is held privately even if the accused individual requests that it be heard openly so all may witness the evidence.
 Recording devices are not permitted at the hearing.
 If the accused repeatedly fails to attend an arranged hearing, the committee will proceed but will not make a decision until evidence and testimony by witnesses are considered.

-The committee takes the role of prosecutor, judge and jury when handling its cases.
+The committee takes the role of prosecutor, judge, and jury when handling its cases.
 After the hearing is opened with a prayer, the accused is invited to make a personal statement.
-If there is no admission of guilt, the individual is informed of the source of the charges and witnesses are presented one at a time to give evidence.
+If there is no admission of guilt, the individual is informed of the source of the charges, and witnesses are presented one at a time to give evidence.
 Witnesses do not remain present for the entire hearing.
 Once all the evidence is presented, the accused and all witnesses are dismissed and the committee reviews the evidence and the attitude of the accused.

 The committee may determine that there was no "serious sin", or that mitigating circumstances absolve the accused individual.
 The committee may then proceed with discipline such as is described for 'non-judicial' situations.
 Alternatively, the committee may decide that a serious sin was committed, in which case, the committee gives verbal admonitions and gauges the individual's attitude and repentance.
-The committee then decides whether discipline will involve formal reproof or disfellowshipping.
+The committee then decides whether discipline will involve formal reproof or shunning.

 Reproof

-Reproof involves actions for which a person could be disfellowshipped, and is said to be an effort to 'reach the heart' and convince a person of the need to hate the sanctioned actions and repent.
+Reproof involves actions for which a person could be removed from the congregation, and is said to be an effort to 'reach the heart' and convince a person of the need to hate the sanctioned actions and repent.
 Reproof is considered sufficient if the individual is deemed repentant.

 Reproof is given before all who are aware of the transgression.
-If the conduct is known only to the individual and the judicial committee, reproof is given privately.
+If the conduct is known only to the individual and the committee, reproof is given privately.
 If the sin is known by a small number, they would be invited by the elders, and reproof would be given before the sinner and those with knowledge of the sin.
 If the action is known generally by the entire congregation or the wider community, an announcement is made at the midweek meeting that the person "has been reproved".
-A related local needs talk may be given, separately to the announcement, without naming anyone.
+A related local needs talk may be given, separately from the announcement, without naming anyone.

 In all cases of reproof, restrictions are imposed, typically prohibiting the individual from sharing in meeting parts, commenting during meetings, and giving group prayers.
 A reproved Witness cannot enroll as a pioneer or auxiliary pioneer for at least one year after reproof is given.